 Ericsson has launched software and hardware solutions to expand 5G deployment options, which extend network capacity and coverage, enabling smooth network evolution and facilitating new consumer and industry use cases.

-While already supporting frontrunner service providers through the rollout of commercial 5G using non-standalone (NSA) 5G New Radio (NR), Ericsson’s new software is standalone NR.
+While already supporting service providers with commercial 5G using non-standalone 5G New Radio (NR), Ericsson’s new software is a standalone 5G NR.
 In addition to extending deployment possibilities, 5G standalone NR software makes for a new network architecture, delivering key benefits such as ultra-low latency and even better coverage.

 Ericsson is also evolving its cloud solution with an offering optimized for edge computing to meet user demand.
 This will enable service providers to offer new consumer and enterprise 5G services such as augmented reality and content distribution at low cost, low latency, and high accuracy.